• Skip to primary navigation

 Millilitres Tablespoons

-And did you know that the query 'convert grams to cups' is searched on Google tens of thousands of times per month?
+Did you know that the query 'convert grams to cups' is searched on Google tens of thousands of times per month?

 To make life a little bit easier, I've put together this handy calculator that allows you to convert from grams to cups, from cups to grams, from cups to ounces, and even from millilitres to tablespoons.

-Why not add this page to your internet bookmarks so you can find it easily next time you need to convert your ingredients from grams to cups.
+Why not add this page to your internet bookmarks so you can find it easily next time you need to convert your ingredients from grams to cups?

 Convert oven temperatures